Lemon Law Attorneys

 - The gross weight of the truck is less than 10,000 pounds.

-- The business has five or fewer vehicles registered in its name in California.
+- The company has five or fewer vehicles registered in its name in California.

 Like cars, trucks that fall under the Lemon Law are considered ‘lemons’ if they have a substantial defect that impairs their “use, value, or safety” and multiple attempts to fix it have failed.